almoller/Portfolio/README.md

 # Portfolio

-I'm building a new portfolio application using React and React-Router-Dom.
+I am creating a new portfolio application built with React and React-Router-Dom.